becky97/my-second-repo/README.md

 | Password | Password used to access the admin panel with.
 Default: `password`     |
 | Port     | The server port that the OpenLog admin panel runs on.
 Default: `4783` |

-Once you have modified those values you can build you own version of OpenLog by running these commands in the root OpenLog directory:
+Once you have modified those values you can build your own version of OpenLog by running these commands in the root OpenLog directory:

 ````bash
 npm install -g grunt-cli